Kiyose, Tokyo

-Kiyose (清瀬市, Kiyose-shi) is a city located in Tokyo Metropolis, Japan.
+Kiyose (清瀬市, Kiyose-shi) is a city located in the west of the Tokyo Metropolis, Japan.
 As of 1 April 2021, the city had an estimated population of 74,972 in 36,376 households, and a population density of 7300 persons per km2.
 The total area of the city was 10.23 sqkm.

 Geography

 Kiyose City is roughly in the shape of a wedge, bordered by Saitama Prefecture to the north, east and south and separated from the city of Tokorozawa by the Yanase River.
 The city has considerable green space, with around 46% of its area remaining rural.

 Kiyose is located on a flat tableland about 15 km from the northeastern edge of Musashino Plateau.
 The city measures approximately 6.5 km northeast to southwest and 2 km northwest to southeast, with the west side slightly higher than the east.
 Average altitude above sea level ranges from 65 meters at Takeoka in the west to 20 meters at Shitajuku in the northeastern side.
 The city area is mostly diluvial soil except for a small area of alluvial soil by Yanase River, which runs on the edge of the region.